justin-richling/ADF-Tutorial/_sources/README.md

 Intro to the ADF
  - intro/outputs

-Installation
+Installation and Setup

 ADF Basics
  - use of YAML files for configuring the ADF
  - quick ADF setup

    -> meant for users that have cases ready to try with the ADF

 Guided Examples
- - step by step process to run the ADF with supplied sample data -> meant for users who want to try the ADF on known cases
+ - step by step process to run the ADF with supplied sample data

+   -> meant for users who want to try the ADF on known cases

 - several examples including:
    * CAM vs CAM diagnostics
    * CAM vs Obs/Reanalysis diagnostics
    * customization of conifguration files